Battle of Mersa Matruh: Background

 Rommel requested freedom of manoeuvre from Mussolini to pursue the Eighth Army into Egypt, which was granted.
 Additional fuel, equipment and munitions were salvaged from remaining British stores at the frontier.
-Rommel pushed on unopposed through the night and the next day, meeting no resistance from British forces on the ground but increasing attack from the air.
-The Desert Air Force which was growing in strength and operating nearer to its bases, while the Luftwaffe and Regia Aeronautica were operating farther away from theirs.
+Rommel pushed on unopposed through the night and the next day, meeting no resistance from British ground forces but increasing attack from the air.
+The Desert Air Force was growing in strength and operating nearer to its bases, while the Luftwaffe and Regia Aeronautica were receding from theirs.

 After the reverses at Gazala and Tobruk, the Eighth Army was disorganised and shaken but not demoralised.
-Auchinleck realised a change in command was necessary and on 25 June he relieved Ritchie, and assumed personal responsibility for the command of the Eighth Army.
-He issued directives to change the Eighth Army into a force that stressed mobility and made it clear that his highest priority was keeping the Eighth Army intact as a fighting force.
+Auchinleck realised a change in command was necessary and on 25 June he relieved Ritchie and assumed command of the Eighth Army.
+He issued directives to change the Eighth Army into a force that stressed mobility and made it clear that his priority was to keep the Eighth Army intact.
 The last defensive position before Alexandria was El Alamein.
 Auchinleck was preparing defences there but a mobile defensive battle was to be fought from Mersa Matruh to the El Alamein gap.
-It had become apparent to Auchinleck that non-mobile formations were helpless against mobile forces and he could ill afford to lose more formations.
-He shifted transport to enable the infantry formations with XIII Corps to be fully motorised and stressed that the Eighth Army forces fighting at Mersa Matruh must not allow themselves to be cut off.
+It had become apparent to Auchinleck that non-mobile formations were helpless against mobile forces and he could ill-afford to lose more formations.
+He shifted transport to enable the infantry formations in XIII Corps to be fully motorised and stressed that the Eighth Army forces fighting at Mersa Matruh must not allow themselves to be cut off.